Abstract:

 2•−), while the holes (h

 +) combine with water molecules to produce hydroxyl radicals (·OH).
-Experimental results demonstrate that the degradation efficiency of methylene blue by the Au-Pd composite structure is approximately 1.6 times that of AuNPs and 1.5 times that of Pd@cage.
+Experimental results demonstrate that the degradation efficiency of methylene blue by the Au-Pd composite structures is approximately 1.6 times that of AuNPs and 1.5 times that of Pd@cage.
 The primary reactive oxygen species responsible for the degradation process is the ·OH.
 Furthermore, the Au-Pd composite structure demonstrates robust photocatalytic degradation activity in various aqueous solutions and holds significant potential for the degradation of organic pollutants in real wastewater.